demisto/content/Packs/SafeBreach/Playbooks/SafeBreach_Process_Non-Behavioral_Insights_Feed_README.md

 This playbook automatically remediates all non-behavioral indicators generated from SafeBreach Insights.
 To validate the remediation, it reruns the related insights and classifies the indicators as Remediated or Not Remediated.
+A special feed based triggered job is required to initiate this playbook for every new SafeBreach generated indicator.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
+* SafeBreach - Compare and Validate Insight Indicators
+* SafeBreach - Rerun Insights
 * Block Indicators - Generic v2
-* SafeBreach Compare and Tag Insight Indicators
-* SafeBreach - Rerun Insight
+* SafeBreach - Create Incidents per Insight and Associate Indicators

 ### Integrations
 * SafeBreach_v2

 ### Scripts
+* Sleep
 * Set
-* Sleep

 ### Commands
 * safebreach-get-insights